 Some Self Cleaning Tanks to Consider

+Which one is the best self cleaning fish tank?
 We have looked for products currently available out there in the self cleaning aquarium market, and frankly, there are not a lot of options.
 Many self-cleaning tanks are still in development stage, existing as nothing more than Kickstarter programs.
 That said, there are still a few solid choices, and here are our top picks.

 This is the #1 selling self cleaning fish tank on Amazon!
 And it’s definitely one of the most popular betta fish tanks available right now.
 Here, Back to the Roots offers another garden on top, fish tank on the bottom design.
 The pump is extra quiet on this aquarium, and it feeds the plants with waste from the fish.
 It even comes with a coupon to save money on a Betta fish.